 When Jamie picked us up at the Cambridge train station we took a cab to quickly get to the town center.
 It’s £5 from the train station to Parker’s Piece park.
 The rate is higher on Sundays (£5,5) and doubles after midnight.

 There are several colleges and other historic buildings that you can visit in Cambridge.
 Because we were only there for a short time and wanted to enjoy the nice weather by walking outside, we only visited the King’s College Chapel and grounds.
-The entrance fee was £7,5 per person (check the King’s College website for admission times and different rates).
+The entrance fee was £7,5 per person at the time of my visit.
 Quite expensive, I thought, but the Chapel and grounds certainly were worth a visit.

 Luckily, we didn’t have to book a hotel room.
 Jamie was so kind to let us stay at his place for the night, but as he lives in Meldreth, right outside of Cambridge, we had to take the train there.
 A super off-peak single ticket between Cambridge and Meldreth is £2,9 per person.